G. LeBlanc System Rationale Tenor Saxophone

 -LH high F#/trill key!

 -post construction (some are brazed directly on the body!)

-Confession: Serial number dating information on these is a bit low; considering how cool these are I wish we sax-community member would build this one up along with all the variations that I've seen.
+Confession: Serial number dating information on these is a bit low; considering how cool these are, I wish we sax-community members would build this one up along with all the variations that I've seen.
 Some will say 1950s, some 1960s.
-It's pretty safe range to say 1955-1962 on this one.
+It's pretty safe to say that its era is in the range of 1955-1962.
 With extensive research, there have been original receipts of a #549 purchased in 1963, thus, my labelled era on this one is ~1960.